arthur-ai/shield-autogen-agent-demo/README.md

-# shield-autogen-agent-demo
-# Shield AutoGen Agent Demo
+# Arthur Shield AutoGen Agent Demo

 ## Overview
 This project demonstrates an AI assistant application using AutoGen with integrated safety and quality validation through Arthur Shield service.
 The system provides stock market analysis and predictions using various AI agents and tools, ensuring reliable and secure AI interactions.